mackimaow/Pascal-Compiler/README.md

  | : |
  |  parameter 1  |

  It is also worth noting that arays are stored quite differently.
-This is because When an arrays is declared or an array is passed as a parameter, the resulting stack for storing the array is as follows:
+This is because arrays are not passed by reference, only by value.
+When an arrays is declared or an array is passed as a parameter, the resulting stack for storing the array is as follows:

  | Array Stack |